Now that your anti-cancer kitchen is brimming with small red and yellow onions, the obvious question is: Should you cook them or eat them raw?

 As you know from previous posts, you have to first cut alliums (the onion and garlic clan) to break their cell walls and thus release enzymes.
 Then you have to let the plants sit for a while so that the enzymes have time to produce sulfur compounds.

 How long do these plants have to sit?
 Goldman suggests leaving onions for a half hour; garlic needs about 10- 15 minutes, says another food scientist.

 Then, either eat the veggies raw—the best choice in the case of garlic– or quickly cook onions.

 Like many phytonutrients, quercetin concentrates in the plant’s outer layers.
 That’s why you must peel onions ever so gently.
 (Here’s a short video on how to do that easily.)

-And quercetin, it turns out, can benefit from some cooking, depending on how you cook the plant.
+Quercetin, it turns out, can benefit from some cooking, depending on how you cook the plant.
 Sauteeing onions increases the quercetin quotient, likely by releasing the phytonutrient from the plant’s matrix.
 Boiling, on the other hand, decreases quercetin (but the good news is that it leeches into the cooking water–meaning you could just lap it up.)

 How long should you cook onions?
 Goldman says 4 to 5 minutes max.